TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

    Look at :ref:`rendering-docs-quickstart` for a quick start.

+4. Replace README.rst and CONTRIBUTING.rst

+   README.rst should contain only basic information on your extension for people visiting your repository on GitHub.

+   CONTRIBUTING.rst can contain information about contributing to your extension or it can just link to the rendered version of Documentation/Contribute.rst of your extension.

 4. When You Are Done, Publish Your Changes

    If you are working on your own 3rdparty extension, make it publicly available.